Ulu Temburong National Park is one of the main tourist sights in Brunei Darussalam. Here’s what happens during a Ulu Temburong National Park day tour.

 Ulu Temburong National Park is located in a remote eastern part of Brunei Darussalam.
 Just getting to the forest requires two boat trips and a minibus ride.
 The earliest day trip starts at 7 AM and ends at around 5 PM.
 When you take off the journeys and lunch break, you get approximately 3 or 4 hours of activities in Ulu Temburong National Park.

-The day trip to Ulu Temburong National Park includes a boat trip along a river, hiking in the rainforest and a few other activities.
+The day tour to Ulu Temburong National Park includes a boat trip along a river, hiking in the rainforest and a few other activities.
 The short hiking routes include some steep stairways and a suspension bridge.
 The highlight of the walk is the canopy walkway bridge.
 The steel walkway reaches up to 50 meters and reveals impressive views over the forest.

 My favourite part of the tour was a visit to a mini waterfall in the forest.
 The waterfall doesn’t look too special, but the main attraction is looming underwater.
 The pool of the waterfall is a “free fish spa”.
 Little fish will nibble your feet if you stand in the water.
 The feel of fish pecking at your feet is much more discomforting than I had expected, but hey, it’s still an experience!